vijayabharathib/auth0_rails_docker/README.md

 15. url mismatch
 Callback URL mismatch.
 The url "http://localhost:3000/auth/oauth2/callback" is not in the list of allowed callback URLs: http://localhost:3000/auth/auth0/callback.
+16. update dashboard with user info
+17. *MISSING EMAIL* fixed by including email to the scope within the auth0.rb initializer.
+18. add logout controller
+19. logout controller does not work as `secret.yml` needs to be updated with auth0 entries.

 ## Fine Tune
 * style app with scss